Alison-brie/MultiPropReg/README.md

 ## Acknowledgment
 Some codes in this repository are modified from [VoxelMorph](https://github.com/voxelmorph/voxelmorph).

-###### Keywords
+## Keywords
-Keywords: Diffeomorphic Image Registration, convolutional neural networks, alignment
+Diffeomorphic Image Registration, hyperparameter Learning in Registration, convolutional neural networks, alignment